 After completion of the comprehensive exam, the student is required to maintain continuous registration (fall and spring semesters) through completion of the dissertation and graduation.
-Note that there are special rules for post-comprehensive exam registration, as students will typically not be enrolled in classes, but rather will be working exclusively on the thesis requirement (see Section XII [L] of the Manual of Rules and Regulations of the Graduate College).
+Note that there are special rules for post-comprehensive exam registration, as students will typically not be enrolled in classes, but rather will be working exclusively on the thesis requirement (see the Manual of Rules and Regulations | Graduate College - The University of Iowa (uiowa.edu)).